 The eight projects were built consistent with the certifications issued by the Commission and came on-line in the third or fourth quarter of 2001.
-The Energy Commission Decision for each of these facilities included a provision that would allow for the certification to be extended for the life of the project provided that the conditions of certification were current and in compliance, the project was permanent in nature, and air emission credits were in place.
+The Energy Commission Decision for each of these facilities included a provision that would allow for the certification to be extended for the life of the project was permanent in nature, and air emission credits were in place.
 These power plants have been in operation for the past ten years and are seeking affirmation that their authority to operate has been extended pursuant to the terms and conditions of their certifications.